kyverno/policy-reporter-docs/content/en/core/api-reference.md

 ### cluster_policy_report_summary

-Gauge: Summary count of each status per CluserPolicyReport
+Gauge: Summary count of each status per CluserPolicyReport, only available in __detailed__ metrics mode

 | Label       | Description                      |
 |-------------|----------------------------------|